X

 Growing and Using Edible Flowers

-When you learn which flowers are edible and how to use them, you look at your garden with new eyes.
-Whether decorating cakes with pansy petals or infusing syrups with lavender buds, there’s no limit on what one can create with edible flowers.
+When you learn which flowers are edible and how to use them, you begin to see your garden in a new way.
+Decorate a cake with pansy petals or infuse syrup with lavender, and don’t be afraid to try new things.

 Subscribe to the newsletter for gardening tips and seasonal advice sent to your inbox every week.